Full guide

 EditorConfig

 Install a plugin on your editor to use EditorConfig.
-This will ensure that your editor is configured with important formatting settings.
+This will ensure that your editor had basic formatting information configured.

 pre-commit